-Option Parameter Description Save User Defaults [No, Cancel] Yes, Save If you select "Yes, Save", you can save the settings in the current "BIOS / Platform Configuration (RBSU)" menu as user defaults.
-User defaults are saved when you exit System Utility by pressing the <f12> key.
-However, settings under the "Secure Boot Settings" menu are not saved.</f12> Erase User Defaults [No, Cancel] Yes, erase the current settings.
-When "Yes, erase the current settings." is selected, the saved user default is erased.
+Option Parameter Description Save User Defaults [No, Cancel] If you select "Yes, Save", you can save the settings Yes, Save in the current "BIOS/Platform Configuration (RBSU)" menu as user defaults.
+User defaults are saved when you exit System Utility by pressing the <f12> key.</f12> However, settings under the "Secure Boot Settings" menu are not saved.
+Erase User Defaults [No, Cancel] When "Yes, erase the current settings." is selected, Yes, erase the current settings. the saved user default is erased.
 Rebooting of the system is required for erasing.